 USA.
-Black Cohosh (Actaea racemosa) Root, Cut and Sifted, Certified Organic
+Black Cohosh (Actaea racemosa) Root, Cut and Sifted, Organic

 Common names: American Baneberry, Black Snake Root, Cimicaire, Snakeroot, Rattleroot, Rattleweed, Sauco, Slangenwortel, Squaw Root, Bugbane, Bugwort, Cimicifuga, Richweed, Tahta Bitiotu, Wanzenkraut